An Egg Soufflé Recipe With Autumn Herbs

 Ensure all your ingredients, especially the eggs, are at room temperature.
 Do not use cold eggs.
 Yes, this IS a thing.
 Do not use cold eggs…

-How To Make An Egg Soufflé?
+How To Make an Egg Soufflé?

+Determine what fresh herbs you will use for your soufflé.
 Collect the young green tips as opposed to woody bottom stems.
-The tender, newer leaves are going to suit much better than older, possibly bitter leaves.
+The tender, newer leaves will suit much better than older, possibly bitter leaves.

 Consider rosemary, thyme, chives, sage, and oregano.
 Selecting one herb and not a combination usually works best.
 And remember, leaves only.
 No stems.